leigh-hackspace/website-hugo/content/about/index.md

 subtitle: Who we are, and what we do
 show_big_cta: true
 ---
-### What is Leigh Hackspace?
+## What is a hackspace?

-Leigh Hackspace is a shared community workspace that offers the facilities you need to make a bunch of stuff you’re not able to make at home.
-Maybe you don’t have the right tools?
-Maybe you don’t have enough space?
-Maybe you’re stuck trying to figure out a problem you’re not able to solve on your own?
-We’re here to help!
-Solve problems

-Visit Leigh Hackspace and solve all of these problems – we provide workspace, inspiration, equipment, ideas, support, training and even some materials for ‘hacking’.
-All with a great community spirit and a ‘can-do’ atmosphere.

-‘Hackspaces’ have nothing to do with computer ‘hacking’ (although it’s a great place to come and learn how to program or otherwise master your computer).
+A hackspace, also known as a hackerspace or makerspace, is a collaborative workspace where people with common interests, often in computers, technology, science, or digital or electronic art, can meet, socialize, and work on projects.
+These spaces provide a physical location for individuals to share resources, tools, and knowledge.

+Hackspace environments typically have a variety of equipment, including 3D printers, laser cutters, woodworking tools, electronics components, and more.
+Members of a hackspace community often come from diverse backgrounds and may include hobbyists, engineers, artists, and entrepreneurs.
+The goal is to create a supportive and creative environment where people can bring their ideas to life and collaborate on innovative projects.

+Leigh Hackspace has been created with these concepts in mind.
+Since 2015 we've provided a space for the Leigh (and wider) community to use to 'do cool stuff'.

-### History of the hackspace
+## History of Leigh Hackspace

-The first meetings of Leigh Hackspace took place in late 2014 at Cadence Cafe, Tyldesley, Greater Manchester, following the creation of a Facebook Group 'Leigh Virtual Hackspace'.
-After two such 'hacking' meetings, the founders were offered the temporary share of a derelict shop at 25 Market Street by the Leigh Building Preservation Trust as part of a wider empty shop scheme.
+The first meetings of Leigh Hackspace took place in late 2014 at Cadence Cafe, Tyldesley, following the creation of a Facebook Group 'Leigh Virtual Hackspace'.
+After two such 'hacking' meetings, the founders were offered the temporary share of a derelict shop at on Market Street by the Leigh Building Preservation Trust as part of a wider empty shop scheme.
+The trust used some of the space to publicise their drive to restore Leigh Spinners Mill.

 {{< image src="shop.jpg" >}}

-The joint official opening was held on 13 February 2015.
-The shop allowed us to spread the word and the space grew quickly, ending with us taking full use of the store during the year.
-After some time we started to outgrow the space, and started to search for new premises.
+The official opening ceremony took place on February 13, 2015.
+The establishment of the shop provided an opportunity for us to promote awareness of the hackspace and its objectives and the space gained popularity in response.
+Over time we took over all the space in the store, and the growing demand prompted us to initiate a search for new premises.

 ### The Cotton Mill